WERRA, INN, AND DANUBE

 One several weird setups we saw along the way

-After about 9 miles, we crossed back to the RHS on a ferry at the famous Schlögener Schlinge double hinge where the river double back on itself twice.
+After about 9 miles, we crossed back to the RHS on a ferry at the famous Schlögener Schlinge double hinge where the river doubles back on itself twice.
 After making a couple bike adjustments in the bike garage at a hotel, we continued on the trail on the right bank.
 The scenery here is typical of the stretch between Passau and Aschbach on der Donau, green hills on each side of the river.

 Castle on hillside above Obermühle across from Unterermühle

 From Aschbach to just before Grein, the Danube flows through a broad valley caused by several good sized rivers flowing into it.